In this third-to-last post of the mixbus review, I’m covering the MIDI editing capabilities.

 NOTE THAT THIS REVIEW IS FOR VERSION 4.2

 This post took 6 hours to research, photograph, write and edit.
-If you appreciate the information presented then please donate!
+If you appreciate the information presented then please consider joining patreon or donating!